 - any other mandatory requirement for lodgement except the requirement to complete and submit a residence application form together with two passport photographs of, and medical and X-ray certificates for, each person included in the application.

 - If a birth certificate for any person included in the application is unavailable, a statutory declaration confirming the full name, date and place of birth and full names of both parents must be submitted.

-- If documents relating to the custody of any child aged 16 and under included in the application are unavailable, a statutory declaration confirming the legal custody of the child must be submitted.
+- If documents relating to the custody of any child included in the application and aged under 16 are unavailable, a statutory declaration confirming the legal custody of the child must be submitted.